badd-labs/badd-labs/labs/A2/README.md

 Deliverable
 ---

-1. Report the transaction fee required for each exercise.
-2. For exercise 4, submit the screenshot that runs the crawler code on your computer.
+1. For exercise 1/2/3/4, submit the screenshot that runs the crawler code on your computer.
     - If there are too many results that cannot fit into a single screen, you can randomly choose two screens and do two screenshots.
-3. For exercise 5/6/7, submit your modified Python file and the screenshot that runs the code on your computer.
-The Python programs need to be stored in plaintext format and in separate files from your report.
+2. For exercise 2/4, submit your modified Solidity file and the screenshot that runs the code on your computer.
+The Solidity program need to be stored in a `.sol` file in plaintext format.

 For exercise 1a, 1b, 2, if you did not submit the screenshot of successful executions of your program, you will get 5 points deducted, and 10 points deducted for exercise 3.